AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Do I Need Car Insurance if My License Has Been Suspended?

 If your license was suspended without any restricted use (meaning you’re not allowed to drive at all), you do not need car insurance, as you won’t be driving.
 Many people with suspended licenses suspend car insurance temporarily.
-However, if you have a restricted license, you’ll need the minimum coverage your state requires.
+However, if you have a restricted license, you’ll need the minimum coverage your state requires, plus any coverage required by your lender if you financed your vehicle.

 Should You Suspend Your Car Insurance?